headblockhead/goRFID/README.md

-# go_rfid
+# goRFID
-An attempt to read RFID cards using Go.
+A failed attempt to read RFID cards using Go.